 This week, Lisa Grabelle of Hilton Mom Voyage and We Said Go Travel is sharing the best things to do in Tangier Morocco with kids.
 We loved our Morocco vacation and can’t wait to explore this beautiful country again.
 See why it’s so amazing!

 Exotic, mysterious Tangier with kids???!!!
 Yes!
 Absolutely!
 We fell in love with the gorgeous scenery and melting pot of cultures in this city known as the “Gateway to Africa.”
 From rocking the Kasbah, to riding a camel, to meeting a snake charmer and more, Tangier is a trip your family will never forget!
+Don’t be intimidated by a trip to Morocco, use this one week in Morocco itinerary to make everything easier.

 Top Five Things to Do in Tangier Morocco